RamseyTh/securebank/Data_Pipeline_Design.md

 ### Design Decisions

-1. **Data Extraction**: We read the partitioned data (train, test) from the Parquet files created by the Dataset Designer.
+1. **Data Extraction**: We read the partitioned data (train, validation, test) from the Parquet files created by the Dataset Designer.

 2. **Feature Transformation**:
    - Time-based features: We use sine and cosine transformations for hour and day of week to capture cyclical patterns.